-When you’re worried about keeping your horse hydrated in the summer, the saying “you can lead a horse to water, but you can’t make him drink” isn’t just a tired aphorism.
+When you’re worried about keeping your horse hydrated, the saying “you can lead a horse to water, but you can’t make him drink” isn’t just a tired aphorism.
 And while it’s true that you can’t force a horse to drink, there are a few things you can do to encourage water intake.

 [Disclaimer: EQUUS may earn an affiliate commission when you buy through links on our site.
 Products links are selected by EQUUS editors.]